The Wisdom of Wilderness: Experiencing the Healing Power of Nature

 Thai massage is an increasingly popular healing modality, and many American and European massage schools offer at least introductory, if not more, courses to their students these days.
 Drawing from Thai history, cultural studies, Buddhist religion, and yogic practices, as well as a modern understanding of anatomy and physiology, this book finally bridges the gap between the theory and practice of Thai massage.

 The Encyclopedia of Thai Massage is unique in that it presents this form of bodywork as it is understood in Thailand, as a therapeutic medical science.
 For the first time, the history, spiritual traditions, and ethical codes of Thai medicine are presented in full alongside the most detailed analysis of each particular step in the Thai massage routine.
 Examples of therapeutic routines to treat specific disorders are discussed; a complete section is dedicated on the main energy meridians and diagrams of acupressure points.
+This book is written in an engaging, informal style, with numerous photographs and diagrams that illustrate the techniques used.

 No comments: